arafatm/arafatm.github.io/_articles/philosophy/sapiens-by-yuval-harari.md

 category: philosophy
 source: kindle
 author: Yuval Noah Harari
-title: Sapiens: A Brief History of Humankind
+title: Sapiens.
+A Brief History of Humankind
 ---

 There are no gods in the universe, no nations, no money, no human rights, no